-Discussions with the FDA in April 2023 have clarified that the major goal for the next Phase 2 trial will be to evaluate and understand the dose- and exposure-response relationship for anti-tumor activity, safety and tolerability.
+Discussions with the FDA in April 2023 have clarified that the major goal for the next Phase 2 trial will be to evaluate and understand the dose- and exposure-response relationship for anti-tumor activity and safety.
 The specific dosage regimens for the trial will be defined following the determination of the MTD from our ongoing Phase 1B trial.
-As a result, we have begun trial preparation tasks and will collaborate with the FDA to further define the dosage regimens and final design prior to the trial.
+We recently completed Cohort 3 in the Phase 1B trial, which dosed patients with PCS6422 in combination with capecitabine at 150 mg BID (twice a day), with no dose-limiting toxicities.
+Enrollment is now complete for Cohort 4, although the initial safety evaluation for this cohort is still ongoing.
+The last cohort of the study is expected to enroll in the fourth quarter of 2023.
+As a result of the data from the Phase 1B study and recent discussions with the FDA, we have begun Phase 2 trial preparation tasks and will collaborate with the FDA to further define the dosage regimens and final design prior to the trial.
 We will need to obtain additional funding before we can conduct this trial.

 - NGC-Gemcitabine, also identified as PCS3117, is a cytidine analog similar to gemcitabine (Gemzar®), but different enough in chemical structure that some patients are more likely to respond to PCS3117 than gemcitabine.
 The difference in response occurs because NGC-Gemcitabine is metabolized to its active metabolite through a different enzyme system than gemcitabine.
 We continue to evaluate the potential use of NGC-Gemcitabine in patients with pancreatic cancer and to evaluate ways to identify patients who are more likely to respond to NGC-Gemcitabine than gemcitabine.
-We plan to meet with the FDA in 2023 to discuss potential trial designs including implementation of the Project Optimus initiative as part of the design and then submit the Phase 2B protocol to the IND. - NGC-Irinotecan, also identified as PCS11T, is an analog of SN38 (SN38 is the active metabolite of irinotecan) and should have an improved safety/efficacy profile in every type of cancer that irinotecan is presently used.
+We plan to meet with the FDA in 2023 to discuss potential trial designs including implementation of the Project Optimus initiative as part of the design and then submit the Phase 2B protocol to the IND.
+Similar to NGC-Capecitabine, we will need to obtain additional funding before we can begin the Phase 2B trial for NGC-Gemcitabine. - NGC-Irinotecan, also identified as PCS11T, is an analog of SN38 (SN38 is the active metabolite of irinotecan) and should have an improved safety/efficacy profile in every type of cancer that irinotecan is presently used.
 The manufacturing process and sites for drug substance and drug product are presently being evaluated and INDenabling toxicology studies will then be initiated.
 In addition, we are defining the potential paths to approval, which include defining the targeted patient population and the type of cancer.
 We plan to conduct IND enabling and toxicology studies in 2023 and 2024, subject to available funding.